How to Utilize HubSpot’s Sequences for the Best Follow Up

 Reporting and statistics

-We even get notifications when someone opens or clicks an email.
-We know they’re engaging with our brand at that time and we’ll oftentimes will follow up with them via a phone call, as we know we’re top of mind.
+We even receive notifications when someone opens or clicks an email.
+We know they’re engaging with our brand at that time and we’ll oftentimes follow up with them via a phone call, as we know we’re top of mind.

 How We’ve Used HubSpot Sequences